University of Maryland physicists contribute to identification of fourth gravitational wave event using data from Advanced LIGO and Virgo detectors

 The newly detected merger occurred approximately 1.7 billion years ago, putting it at about the same distance as the first two events, which occurred 1.3 and 1.4 billion years ago, respectively.
 The third event occurred about 3 billion years ago, making it more than twice as old (and more than twice as distant) as the other three events.

-The research paper, “GW170814: A three-detector observation of gravitational waves from a binary black hole coalescence,” by the LIGO Scientific Collaboration and the Virgo Collaboration, has been accepted for publication in the journal Physical Review Letters.
+The research paper, “GW170814: A three-detector observation of gravitational waves from a binary black hole coalescence,” by the LIGO Scientific Collaboration and the Virgo Collaboration, was published online on October 6, 2017 in Physical Review Letters.

 About LIGO and Virgo